Byzantine Empire: Demography

+The Obelisk of Theodosius, an ancient Egyptian obelisk dedicated to the Egyptian King Thutmose III, was re-erected in the Hippodrome of Constantinople by the Roman emperor Theodosius I in the 4th century AD.

 Scholars associate the Roman, Hellenic, and Christian imperial identities with the general population, but there is ongoing debate about how these and other regional identities blended together.

 As many as 27 million people lived in the empire at its peak in 540, but this fell to 12 million by 800.
 Although plague and territorial losses to Arab Muslim invaders weakened the empire, it eventually recovered and by the near end of the Macedonian dynasty in 1025, the population is estimated to have been as high as 18 million.
 A few decades after the recapture of Constantinople in 1282, the empire's population was in the range of 3–5 million; by 1312, the number had dropped to 2 million.
 By the time the Ottoman Turks captured Constantinople, there were only 50,000 people in the city, one-tenth of its population in its prime.

-Education

-Education was voluntary and required financial means, so the most literate people were often those associated with the church.
-Primary education focused on teaching foundational subjects like reading, writing, and arithmetic whereas secondary school focused on the trivium and quadrivium as their curriculum.
-The Imperial University of Constantinople was formed in 425, and refounded in 1046 as a centre for law.

-Slavery

-During the 3rd century, 10–15% of the population was enslaved (numbering around 3 million in the east).
-Youval Rotman calls the changes to slavery during this period "different degrees of unfreedom".
-Previous roles fulfilled by slaves became high-demand free market professions (like tutors), and the state encouraged the coloni, tenants bound to the land, as a new legal category between freemen and slaves.
-From 294 the enslavement of children was progressively forbidden; Honorius began freeing enslaved prisoners of war, and from the 9th century, emperors freed the slaves of conquered people.
-Christianity as an institution had no direct impact, but by the 6th century it was a bishop's duty to ransom Christians, there were established limits on trading them, and state policies prohibited the enslavement of Christians; these changes shaped Byzantine slave-holding from the 8th century onwards.
-Non-Christians could still be enslaved, and prices remained stable until 1300, when prices for adult slaves, particularly women, started rising.